yandex-cloud/docs/en/compute/operations/image-create/upload.md

 - API

-  To create a new image via the link, use the [Create](../../api-ref/Image/create.md) method for the `Image` resource.
+  To create a new image via the link, use the [Create](../../../_api-ref/compute/api-ref/Image/create.md) method for the `Image` resource.
 Pass the link to the image in the `uri` element.

 {% endlist %}

 After being created, the image will get the `CREATING` status.
 Wait until the image status changes to `READY` before using it.

-## 3. Delete the image from {{ objstorage-name }}
+## 3. Delete the image from Object Storage

-If the image was created successfully, you can [delete the image file](../../../storage/operations/objects/delete.md) from the {{ objstorage-name }} service.
+If the image was created successfully, you can [delete the image file](../../../storage/operations/objects/delete.md) from the Object Storage service.
 You can also [delete the bucket](../../../storage/operations/buckets/delete.md) if there are no objects left in it.

-For information about the cost of using {{ objstorage-name }}, see the section [#T](../../../storage/pricing.md).
+For information about the cost of using Object Storage, see the section [#T](../../../storage/pricing.md).